 Letters of collaboration limited to stating the intent to collaborate and not containing endorsements or evaluation of the proposed project are allowed.
 The Project Description should document the need for and nature of collaborations, such as intellectual contributions to the project, permission to access a site, an instrument, or a facility, offer of samples and materials for research, logistical support to the research and education program, or mentoring of U.S. students at a foreign site.
+Letters of collaboration should be included only when the involvement of the external collaborator is critical for the success of the proposed research.
 Letters of collaboration must follow the single-sentence format in a Supplementary Document: